lin2j/easy-deploy/README.md

 # contact me 🐾

-I'm a newbie when it comes to developing plugins and there are a lot of issues that may not be handled very well.
+I have no experience with plugin development yet so there are a lot of issues that may not be handled very well.

 If you have any suggestions or encounter any bugs, you can raise issues or contact me by email, and I will reply you as soon as possible.